-Read our extended review of the Grand Floridian
+For further information read our extended review of Disney’s Grand Floridian Resort & Spa

 The Grand Floridian includes 867 rooms and suites at an average of 400 square feet.
 It is by far the most expensive resort at Walt Disney World.

 There are two ‘club level’ lounges at the Grand Floridian.
 The Royal Palm Club is located in the main building & the Sugar Loaf Club is in the Sugar Loaf building.
-To learn more about club level read our review of the Kilimanjaro Club.
+To learn more about club level read our review of the Kilimanjaro Club at Animal Kingdom Lodge.

-Recreation includes boat rentals, swimming, playground and health club.
+Recreation options at Disney’s Grand Floridian include boat rentals, swimming, playground and a health club.

-There is easy access to theme parks via watercraft, motor coach and monorail.
+There is easy access to the theme parks via watercraft, motor coach and monorail.